 Under general direction, to plan, organize and manage the activities and personnel of the County’s dog services program; and to do other work as required.

-The Dog Services Manager administers and manages activities of the dog services program and is responsible for the full operation and maintenance of the County’s animal shelter.
+The Animal Services Manager administers and manages activities of the dog services program and is responsible for the full operation and maintenance of the County’s animal shelter.
 The incumbent directs and oversees the processing of investigations, adoptions, disposition of animals, community and donor outreach, and recruitment and training of volunteers.

 The Animal Services Manager differs from the Animal Shelter Supervisor that supervises and oversees the day to day operations of the County’s animal shelter.
 It also differs from the Animal Control Field Supervisor which oversees the day to day operations of the field enforcement section.

 Duties may include but are not limited to the following:

 - Plans, coordinates and implements dog services programs and activities; develops short and long term goals, objectives, policies and procedures; provides administrative and technical assistance to Department Director and County Administrator; oversees the maintenance and operation of division facilities and equipment.

 - Hires and supervises animal care, field enforcement, service, maintenance, and clerical staff and volunteers to provide quality service to citizens and County staff; prepares performance evaluations; recommends and administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.